HIIT/facebook-datalog/fbpetj/README.md

-In case of problems or if you have any comments regarding anything, feel free to contact me at jesper.hjorth@hiit.fi
+In case of comments, feedback, ideas, problems etc. feel free to contact me at jesper.hjorth@hiit.fi